Yuhan-Lu/OpenFlight/README.md

 ## TeamNetID: tinghan2-yf9-yuhanlu2-yiruiz2

 ## Overview
 This is the CS225 final project developed by Eric Zhou, Lucas Lu, Joe Ye, and Yucheng Feng.
-Our project goal is to find the shortest path between two airports.
-In this program, you can indicate the starting airport and the destination, and we can search for the shortest path for you.
+Our project implemented BFS and DFS to traverse all the available airports.
+Besides, we adopted Dijkstra's algorithm to find the shortest path between two airports.
+Finally, our project included PageRank, which could display the frequencies of airlines to different airports.
+For example, a popular airport would have a higher frequency value than a small airport.

 ## Problem to solve
 In this contemporary society, airflight becomes an important transportation for people in daily life.
 However, sometimes people are confused about how to go from one location to another unknown location.
 Here, we have a project to help find the shortest route between two airports.
 Life becomes convenient!